A second order differential equation for a point charged particle: Introduction

-In this work we adopt the mathematical framework introduced in \cite{Ricardo012} to obtain in detail an implicit second order differential equation for point charged particles that is free of the run away and pre-accelerated problems of the ALD equation.
-We found that the new implicit differential equation is compatible with Larmor's power radiation law, a fundamental constraint in searching for models of radiation reaction.
-The derivation of the new equation of motion for probe point charged particles is based on two new assumptions.
-First, the notion of {\it generalized higher order fields} is applied to the case of electromagnetic fields.
-Second, the hypothesis that proper acceleration (measured with the Lorentzian metric $\eta$) of a point charged particle is bounded, an idea that convey us to the use of a {\it maximal acceleration geometry} \cite{Ricardo012}.
-This is a natural requirement to avoid run-away solutions.
-It can also be seen that such metrics appears in a natural way if one requires to preserve the first and second laws of dynamics (see \cite{Ricardo012}, {\it section 3}).
-With the notion of generalized higher order fields and maximal acceleration on hand and demanding that the equation of motion of a probe point charged particle is of second order, it is possible to eliminate the {\it Schott term} in the ALD equation consistently.
-The strategy of eliminating the Schott term in the equation of motion of a point particle was first brought to light by J. Larmor and later by W. Bonnor.
-In their theory, the observable rest mass of the point charged particle could vary on time, being this the source for the radiation.
-On the other hand, the bare mass was constant.
-In contrast, in our proposal the bare mass can vary during the evolution but the observable rest mass is constant.
-However, the variable bare mass should be thought as a consistent requirement, and not as a main principle (as it was in the variable mass hypothesis in Bonnor's theory).
-Thus, in our theory the higher order electromagnetic fields contain additional degrees of freedom corresponding to the higher order corrections, that originate the change in the bare mass (see \cite{Ricardo012}, {\it section} 7) and allow also for the radiation of energy-momentum.
-In addition, we keep the minimal higher order corrections necessary to obtain an implicit second order differential equation.
+In this paper we explore a new possibility based on the mathematical framework introduced in \cite{Ricardo2012} of geometry of high order jet fields to obtain an implicit second order differential equation for point charged particles free of the run away and pre-accelerated solutions of the ALD equation.
+The new equation of motion is based upon four assumptions.
+First, that the classical electromagnetic field is described by a {\it generalized higher order field}.
+The most direct application of this assumption leads to a linear higher order jet electrodynamics.
+Second, the assumption that proper acceleration of a point charged particle is bounded, an idea that lead us to use {\it maximal acceleration geometry} \cite{Ricardo2015}.
+Third, the new theory must be consistent with a higher order generalization of general relativity, according to the view that classical fields are higher order jet fields.
+Fourth, the assumption that in this generalized setting Larmor's radiation law is still approximately valid.
+However, this assumption is heuristically motivated in this paper.
+Adopting these fundamental ideas and by the use of elementary methods taken from differential geometry, a new equation of motion is obtained that is of second order, since the {\it Schott's term} does not appear in the new equation.
+The elimination of the Schott's term in the equation of motion is not new.
+Indeed, J. Larmor and later W. Bonnor investigated a theory that exactly does this.
+In their theories, the {\it observable rest mass} of the point charged particle could vary with time, being this the source for the radiation reaction force.
+On the other hand, the {\it bare mass} was constant.
+In contrast, in our proposal the bare mass can vary during the evolution, but the observable rest mass is constant.
+In our theory the higher order electromagnetic fields contain additional degrees of freedom associated to the higher order jet corrections.